keqianghe/keqianghe.github.io/_pages/about.md

   - /about.html
 ---

-I received my Ph.D degree in Computer Science from the University of Wisconsin-Madison.
-My research interests are systems and networking.
+I received my Ph.D. in Computer Science from the University of Wisconsin–Madison.
+My research interests lie in systems and networking.
+I have worked at technology companies such as Airbnb and Google, focusing on cutting-edge technologies in data center network infrastructure and cloud infrastructure.